NoDontDoThat101/CreeperBotJackofied/Readme.md

     - Bullys them if they say it too much
     - Users can see how many times they have said it by typing "!stats"
     - Users will see stats on a per server basis (ie: If said 20 times on one guild and 40 on another users will only see the 20 or 40)
+    - You can reset your or evenyone's stats with !stats reset

 - Restraint
     - The bot will not do anything if the channel name contains the word "vent"